elixirschool/elixirschool/lessons/en/basics/functions.md

 ## Pattern Matching

-Pattern matching isn't limited to just variables in Elixir, it can be applied to function signatures as we will see in this section.
+Pattern matching isn't limited to variables in Elixir, it can be applied to function signatures as we will see in this section.

 Elixir uses pattern matching to check through all possible match options and select the first matching option to run: